Center for Health Equity Research and Promotion

 Profile

-John R. Blosnich, PhD, MPH, is a research health scientist with the Center for Health Equity Research and Promotion (CHERP) at the VA Pittsburgh Healthcare System and assistant professor in the Division of General Internal Medicine, School of Medicine, University of Pittsburgh.
+John R. Blosnich, PhD, MPH, is a research health scientist with the Center for Health Equity Research and Promotion (CHERP) in Pittsburgh and Assistant Professor, Suzanne Dworak-Peck School of Social Work, University of Southern California.
 He is also an affiliated researcher for the VA National Center on Homelessness Among Veterans.
-Dr. Blosnich earned his PhD in Public Health Sciences from West Virginia University and completed a postdoctoral fellowship in suicide prevention at the University of Rochester, where he began his VA research in collaboration with the VISN 2 Center of Excellence for Suicide Prevention.
+Dr. Blosnich earned his PhD in Public Health Sciences from West Virginia University and completed a postdoctoral fellowship in suicide prevention at the University of Rochester.

 Funded Research